ashleighliu/Art-Gallery-Management-Database/README.md

    - includes also simple sale management system, which the art gallery staff may use to indicate which paintings are for sale <br />
    - features a buyer request system, where the customer can place an order for a piece of artwork<br />
    - redirects the art piece buyer's information to the art gallery staff, for easy contact<br />
+---
+### Features: </br>
+ - Admin/Management Side </br>
+ - Login Page </br>
+    -The page where the system users will submit their system credentials to access and manage the data of the Art Gallery Management System. </br>

+Home Page
+The page where the system user will be redirected by default after logging into the system.
+Artist List
+The page where all the artists who created the artworks in the gallery are listed and managed.
+Arts
+The page in the system that lists all the artworks in the gallery and where can system users managed the information of the artworks.
+Events Page
+The page where all scheduled events of the gallery are listed and managed.
+For Sale Page
+The page where all artworks that are for sale in the art gallery are listed and managed.
+Orders Page
+The page where all order requests of customers are listed and managed.
+Users Page
+The page where can system users managed the list of users in the system.
+Visitor/Customer Side
+Home Page
+The page where the customers or visitors will be redirected by default when browsing the art gallery's website.
+This the where the upcoming events list of the art gallery is listed.
+Explore Page
+The page where all artworks in the art gallery are listed including the artworks that are for sale.
+This page displays the content of each artwork that the management published.
+About Page
+The page where the Art Gallery about content displays.

 </div>